Beyoncé celebrates the debut of her sister Solange's ballet composition - Local News 8

 It’s no secret that talent runs through Knowles family, but Beyoncé has reason to feel especially proud of her sister Solange this week.

-Solange debuted her original composition for the New York City Ballet on Wednesday, becoming only the second Black woman to do so, after Lido Pimienta in 2021, according to CBS News, citing the ballet.
+Solange debuted her original composition for the New York City Ballet on Wednesday, becoming only the second Black woman to do so, after Lido Pimienta in 2021, according to a media representative for the ballet.

 Beyoncé celebrated her sister’s accomplishment and artistry in an Instagram over the weekend.